 These are our choices for the best college degrees for fighting human trafficking.
 Human trafficking occurs within the U.S. and internationally.
-Human trafficking occurs irrespective of borders.
+Human trafficking occurs irrespective of borders, and often across international borders.

 There are different disciplines and degrees with which students can enroll for studying how to combat human trafficking.
 This is a collection of the most relevant degree subjects to obtain for fighting human trafficking.